 I am pleased to say that over a period of years I have evolved from an active perfectionist to one who is recovering as well as I can.

 How about you?
-Since my life has become so much more enjoyable in the process, I want to encourage anyone who even suspects she may be a perfectionist — or has been told that she is — to take a self-test on Support4Change.
+Since my life has become so much more enjoyable in the process, I want to encourage anyone who even suspects she may be a perfectionist — or has been told that she is — to take a self-test.
 (Of course, most perfectionists don’t see their perfectionism as a problem for themselves, but trust me, it is.)

-Designed by a recovering perfectionist (that’s me), these questions, and information in the Perfectionism section, can give you a perspective on the topic that you may not have had.
+Designed by a recovering perfectionist (that’s me), these questions can give you a perspective on the topic that you may not have had.

 Do I like to prove my value as a person by showing others I am totally competent at some task? [yes/no]

 Do I attempt to enhance my position at work or with others by pursuing tasks and making certain others know who well I have done? [yes/no]

 If so, why do I think this is so?